Click here to Opt in for our SeXX and Immunity Community mailing list for notifications of news and upcoming events.

 It’s Also Time to Address a Tools Gap

 Immunology is notoriously species-specific.
 We use animal models, but how often do they send us down proverbial rabbit holes?
 The local Cambridge/Boston community is an international hub for “Humanizing Drug Discovery & Disease Modeling” – the integration of tissue engineering, organs-on-chips, synthetic biology, and systems biology, all aimed at building better patient avatars.
 For example, new systems biology approaches to “species translation” employ multi-omic data from humans and animals to predict human responses.
 New approaches to microfluidics and other in vitro tools will transform the fidelity of controlling sex steroids in culture.
 Another goal of this discussion group is to identify the pain points in modeling HUMANS – and fix them!

 Let’s Talk!
 And Take Action!
 New “SeXX and Immunity” Series Addresses Gaps

-MIT is joining forces with the Ragon Institute to create a vibrant community, inclusive of industry, academic, and non-profit investigators who want to share ideas, successes, tools, methods — anything to improve our ability to understand and harness sex differences human immunity!
-We are embarking on a format of a provocative seminar, followed by a Gordon Research Conference-style poster session, with food and beverages.
-These sessions may include round tables, or other discussion formats.
+Through seminars and networking events, MIT is joining forces with the Ragon Institute to create a vibrant community, inclusive of industry, academic, and non-profit investigators who want to share ideas, successes, tools, methods — anything to improve our ability to understand and harness sex differences human immunity.
+We are embarking on a format of a provocative seminar, followed by a Gordon Research Conference-style poster session, with refreshments.
+These sessions may include panel discussions, or other discussion formats.